 - Astronomy and Cosmology: discover all aspects of modern astrophysics, including extensive observation, interpretation, simulation and theory.

-- Astronomy and Science Based Business: combine training in astronomy with education in management and entrepreneurship.
+- Astronomy and Business Studies: combine training in astronomy with education in management and entrepreneurship.

 - Astronomy and Science Communication and Society: combine research with all aspects of science communication, such as journalism and universe awareness education.

 - Astronomy and Education (taught partly in Dutch): prepare yourself for a career in teaching science at high school level.